drewsonne/tf-ecosystem/README.md

 ### `facets`

-Facets are variables used as required arguments and to descibe the state path in an s3 backend.
+Facets are variables used as required arguments and to describe the state path in an s3 backend.

 #### `facets.state`
 A list of facets strings